 One day of exploration is all i needed to have perfect quiet and simply relaxing day at the beach.

 Leucadia Beach is Located in Encinitas

-Leucadia is smaller more separated county that is found inside Encinitas.
+Leucadia is a smaller more separated county that is found inside Encinitas.
 It is a quaint beach town not known much to the public.
-It prefers to be on its own and has own little beach vibe.
+It prefers to be on its own and has its own little beach vibe.